 Khrizantema-S 9K123 9P157-2 AT-15 Springer

-The Khrizantema or Khrizantema-S BMP-3 (Russian name 9P157-2) is a self-propelled anti-tank missile armoured vehicle developed under the leadership of the Russian Company KBM Engineering Design Bureau in Moscow and was unveiled for the first time in 1996.
+The Khrizantema or Khrizantema-S BMP-3 (Russian name 9P157-2) is a self-propelled anti-tank missile armored vehicle developed under the leadership of the Russian Company KBM Engineering Design Bureau in Moscow and was unveiled for the first time in 1996.
 The KBM Khrizantema BMP-3 tank destroyer was first seen in public during an air show in Moscow in late 1999 and at that time it remained at the prototype stage.
-Russia refers to the system as the Khrizantema-S. The modified BMP-3 Khrizantema carrier vehicle only needs a crew of 2-man with 2 Khrizantema missiles ready-to-fire.
+Russia refers to the system as the Khrizantema-S. The modified BMP-3 Khrizantema carrier vehicle only needs a crew of 2-man with 2 Khrizantema missiles ready to fire.
 Reloading operations can be done automatically under armor protection.
-In mid-2003 it was stated that series production of this system was underway and that it would be issued to motor rifle regiments, marines, special reconnaissance and special sub-units.
-The BMP-3 Khrizantema-S system is designed to engage existing and future tanks, infantry fighting vehicles, lightly armored targets, engineer structures, fire emplacements, boats, low-flying low-speed aircraft, and manpower in shelters and on open terrain in any weather, by day and night, at battle field obscurants.
+In mid-2003 it was stated that series production of this system was underway and that it would be issued to motor rifle regiments, marines, special reconnaissance, and special sub-units.
+The BMP-3 Khrizantema-S system is designed to engage existing and future tanks, infantry fighting vehicles, lightly armored targets, engineer structures, fire emplacements, boats, low-flying low-speed aircraft, and manpower in shelters and on open terrain in any weather, by day and night, at battlefield obscurants.

 The turret of the self-propelled anti-tank missile system Khrizantema-S BMP-3 IFV (Infantry Fighting Vehicle) is removed as well as the two 7.62 mm PKT bow-mounted forward-firing machine guns, firing ports and associated vision devices, troop compartment roof hatches and rear doors.
-The hull roof has been modified and, mounted on the hull roof, between the second and third road wheels, is an elevated arm which carries two Khrizantema (NATO code AT-15) anti-tank guided missile system in the ready to launch position.
+The hull roof has been modified and, mounted on the hull roof, between the second and third road wheels, is an elevated arm that carries two Khrizantema (NATO code AT-15) anti-tank guided missile systems in the ready-to-launch position.
 Missiles are re-loaded automatically by the tank destroyer from an internal magazine with 15 rounds and can also accept munitions manually loaded from outside the vehicle.
 The manufacturer claims that three 9P157-2 tank destroyers are able to engage 14 attacking tanks and destroy at least sixty percent of the attacking force.
 The dual guidance system ensures protection against electronic countermeasures and operation in all climatic conditions, day or night.
-The launcher has powered traverse through 170º and powered elevation/depression.
-Khrizantema missile is able to destroy MBTs and other armoured targets at long range, although the manufacturer also states that it can be used to destroy fortified structures, pillboxes and small ships.
-Given its high speed it can also engage slow and low-flying helicopters.
+The launcher has a powered traverse through 170º and powered elevation/depression.
+Khrizantema missile is able to destroy MBTs and other armored targets at long range, although the manufacturer also states that it can be used to destroy fortified structures, pillboxes, and small ships.
+Given its high speed, it can also engage slow and low-flying helicopters.

 |Design and protection|

-The hull of the BMP-3 Khrizantema-S is of all-welded aluminium armour construction providing the crew with protection from small arms fire and shell splinters.
-The glacis plate is well sloped and the hull sides vertical.
-The hull floor consists of two layers with a space between them and, over the frontal arc of the turret; spaced armour is fitted as standard.
-The BMP-3 Khrizantema has a two-man crew consisting of commander/gunner and driver, both under full armour protection.
-They are seated at the front of the vehicle with the driver in the centre.
+The hull of the BMP-3 Khrizantema-S is of all-welded aluminum armor construction providing the crew with protection from small arms fire and shell splinters.
+The glacis plate is well-sloped and the hull sides are vertical.
+The hull floor consists of two layers with a space between them and, over the frontal arc of the turret; spaced armor is fitted as standard.
+The BMP-3 Khrizantema has a two-man crew consisting of commander/gunner and driver, both under full armor protection.
+They are seated at the front of the vehicle with the driver in the center.

 |Country users||Weight vehicle|